-Over the past three years, we conducted annual human rights impact assessments for the Danish locations, and this year we expanded and looked at an additional country location.
+Over the past three years, we have conducted annual human rights impact assessments for the Danish locations, as well as Germany since 2022/23.
 All locations with an excess of 50 employees are in scope for a human rights impact assessment.